-Eastern North Pacific spiny dogfish grow to a relatively large maximum size of 1.6 m (Compagno 1984).
 British Columbia female spiny dogfish are reported to mature at 35 years, and males at 19 (Saunders and McFarlane 1993).
 Historic estimates of the age at 50% maturity for the eastern North Pacific range from 20 to 34 years.
-Ages from the spines of oxytetracycline-injected animals provided validation of an age-length relationship and indicated that 50% sexual maturity occurs at 35.3 years of age (Beamish and McFarlane 1985, McFarlane and Beamish 1987).
+Ages from the spines of oxytetracycline-injected animals provided validation of an agelength relationship and indicated that 50% sexual maturity occurs at 35.3 years of age (Beamish and McFarlane 1985, McFarlane and Beamish 1987).
 The same study suggested that longevity in the eastern North Pacific is between 80 and 100 years and stated that several earlier published ages at maturity (and therefore longevity) were low due to the rejection of difficult to read spines and the grouping of annuli that were very close together.

 The mode of reproduction in spiny dogfish is aplacental viviparity with gestation periods of 18-24 months.
 The majority of biological knowledge of spiny dogfish is based on field biology conducted in the North Atlantic and European stock assessments, and in controlled laboratory experiments (Tsang and Callard 1987, da Silva and Ross 1993, Polat and Guemes 1995, Rago et al. 1998, Koob and Callard 1999, Jones and Ugland 2001, Soldat 2002, Stenberg 2002).
 Little research has been conducted in the North Pacific outside of British Columbia.
 Ketchen (1972) reported timing of parturition in BC to be October through December, and in the Sea of Japan it was reported to occur between February and April (Yamamoto and Kibezaki 1950, Sato and Inukai 1934, Anon 1956, Kaganovskaia 1937).
 Washington State spiny dogfish have a long pupping season, which peaks in October and November (Tribuzio 2004).
 Pupping is believed to occur in estuaries and bays (Richards 2004) or mid-water over depths of about 90-200 fm (Ketchen 1986).
-Immature juveniles tend to inhabit the water column near the surface and are not available to the targeted fishery until they mature and descend to the benthos (Beamish et al. 1982).
-The average litter size is 6.9 pups for spiny dogfish in Puget Sound, WA (Tribuzio 2004) and 6.2 for BC (Ketchen 1972).
-The number of pups per female also increases with the size of the female, with estimates ranging from 0.20 - 0.25more pups for every centimeter in female length from the onset of maturity (Ketchen 1972, Richards 2004, Tribuzio 2004).
+Immature juveniles tend to inhabit the water column near the surface and are not available to targeted fisheries until they mature and descend to the benthos (Beamish et al. 1982).
+The average litter size is 6.9 pups for spiny dogfish in Puget Sound, WA (Tribuzio 2004) and 6.2 in BC (Ketchen 1972).
+The number of pups per female also increases with the size of the female, with estimates ranging from 0.20 - 0.25 more pups for every centimeter in length from the onset of maturity (Ketchen 1972, Richards 2004, Tribuzio 2004).
+Cindy Tribuzio is investigating the ages, natural mortality, and fecundity schedules of spiny dogfish in Alaska as part of her dissertation and will have more information in 2008.